Nearshoring vs. Offshoring: The importance of buffer stocks for flexible production processes – Image: Xpert.Digital

 🏭 The role of buffer storage in production processes

-Buffer storage in an offshoring context
+Buffer storage in the offshoring context

 Buffer storage in a nearshoring context